SegoGithub/oof-is-back/README.md

 ## <p align="center">[Download Link (Windows 8.1 or older)](https://github.com/SegoGithub/oof-is-back/releases/download/v1.1.0/oof-is-back-win7.exe)</p>

 ## How to use
-* Simply download the zip file from the download link above and unzip it.
-Go inside the OOF! folder and open oof-is-back.exe
+* Simply download the exe file from the download link above and run it.
 * Use the up and down arrow keys to choose and Enter to confirm your choise.
 * Done!